kids

 ADVERTISEMENT

-As for how Smith has coped with all that happened, she said that laughter has always been her answer.
+As for how Smith coped with all of the adversity, she once said that laughter was her answer.

 "I tend to head for what's amusing because a lot of things aren't happy.
 But usually you can find a funny side to practically anything."

-Most recently, she has gone back to theatre and films she's passionate about, telling ES Magazine: "I am deeply grateful for the work in Potter and indeed Downton but it wasn't what you'd call satisfying.
+In her final years, she went back to the theatre and films she was passionate about, telling ES Magazine: "I am deeply grateful for the work in Potter and indeed Downton but it wasn't what you'd call satisfying.
 I didn't really feel I was acting in those things."

-In the years since both of these projects, Smith has spoken about her complicated feelings towards the respective film franchise and TV show, saying they weren't her favourite endeavours.
+In the years since both of these projects, Smith spoke about her complicated feelings towards the respective film franchise and TV show, saying they weren't her favourite endeavours.

-From 2010 to 2015, Smith was starring in Downton Abbey - and it undoubtedly pushed her celebrity status up a level - much to her annoyance.
+From 2010 to 2015, Smith starred in Downton Abbey — and it undoubtedly pushed her celebrity status up a level, much to her annoyance.

 ADVERTISEMENT